 - Trips have a primary focus on visiting remote and relatively unaltered natural environments.

-- Our style of travel maintains a low impact on the natural environment.
-Use is sustainable over time without altering the resource or negatively affecting the experience.
+- We maintain a low impact on the natural environment.
+Use is sustainable over time without altering the resource or negatively affecting the experience for others.

-- There is an educational emphasis and purposeful desire for travelers to learn about the natural and cultural history of the places they visit.
+- There is an educational emphasis and purposeful desire for travelers to learn about the natural and cultural history of the places we visit.

-- The travel provides economic growth while protecting the natural environment -- any development must willingly be subjected to limits.
+- The travel provides economic growth while protecting the natural environment.
+Any development is willingly subjected to limits.

-- We also recognize that at some point, a group becomes too large to be "ecotourism."
-That's why we believe that smaller groups mean a bigger experience.
+- At some point, a group becomes too large to be “ecotourism.”
+That’s why we believe is small group travel.

 For more information about sustainable tourism in Alaska, please contact The Ecotourism Society.

 Alaska Wildland Adventures developed a method for evaluating and minimizing its impacts on the environment.
 We call this method our “Greenworks Program.”
 This award-winning program looks at all of our operations and administrative activities and identifies steps where our daily business practices can be modified to lessen the harm on our environment.
 Copies of our Greenworks Manual are distributed at industry conferences.

 Company President Kirk Hoessle is a founding board member and two-term past president of the Alaska Wilderness Recreation and Tourism Association (AWRTA).
 This association of small wilderness-dependent companies provides a unified voice in support of the value of the character of wild Alaska.
 Kirk was elected by his peers to serve on the board of the Alaska Travel Industry Association (ATIA), the official statewide trade group.
 As a board member he champions the importance of Alaska’s greatest asset: the pristine lands and waterways we all enjoy.
 Other AWA staff support their communities in a variety of ways, embodying a company spirit of contribution and positive participation.